 In the beginning Tamarack treated every type of injured wildlife but the numbers requiring assistance soon became overwhelming.
-The Center now specializes in treating birds of prey, adult seed-eating songbirds, turtles and opossums.
+The Center now specializes in treating birds of prey of all ages, adult seed-eating songbirds, turtles and opossums.
 Other species of wildlife are cared for whenever there is the staffing, room and funding to do so.

 The admission protocol for injured animals is similar to that seen in a human ER setting.
 Upon arrival at the center, the wild animal is evaluated in the admission room.
 The medical examination usually reveals what's required whether it's splinting a fracture, cleaning and dressing wounds, treating for parasites or the administration of medications or fluids.
 In species prone to lead toxicity, a lead blood test is run.

 Then the patient is settled in an enclosure in I.C.U., an indoor room where patients needing intensive care are housed.
 It is common for patients to remain in I.C.U. for several weeks as their fractures heal or they recover from illness.
 If appropriate, hands on physical therapy is given to improve range of motion and promote full recovery.

 Once the patient is deemed ready to begin self-exercise, the wildlife patient is moved to one of several outdoor enclosures.
 These enclosures shelter the patient from the elements and potential predators.
 This setting affords the patient the opportunity to adjust to the outside environment and gain stamina while still being regularly fed and treated by Tamarack's staff.
 Our largest avian patients, Bald Eagles, receive flight conditioning in an 104 foot long flight building.
 Before release each patient is carefully evaluated for its ability to survive in the wild.